openshift/enhancements/enhancements/microshift/feature-csi-snapshots.md

 ### Non-Goals

-* Enable backup/restore workflows outside of MicroShift
+* Enable backup/restore workflows external to MicroShift
-* Provide a workflow for exporting data outside of a MicroShift cluster
+* Provide a workflow for exporting data from a MicroShift cluster
+* Provide a means of opting out.
+This falls under platform composability and is out of scope

 ## Proposal